Immuno-Oncology Service Delivery: Capacity Management

 Key developments: Managing increasing capacity and more complex immunotherapies

-• Exploring the key IO updates and their implications for service delivery and capacity
+• Exploring the key IO updates and their implications on service delivery and capacity

 Implementing a comprehensive delivery and support approach to immunotherapies